uvacw/inca/doc/import_and_export_data.md

-# Importing and exporing data
+# Importing and exporting data

 When running INCA, next to scraping data, processing data, and analyzing data, you probably also want to be able to import and export data to and from other sources.
 Doing so is necessary for creating backups, but also for working with data you collected in other ways, or for exporting data to work with in other programs or to share with colleagues.